TormStorm/jagex-launcher-linux/README.md

 This repo contains instruction on how to install the Jagex Launcher on linux through Wine as well as how to play through RuneLite.

-## Why i created this repo
+### Why i created this repo

 The Jagex launcher does not work natively on Linux, and it's not as straight forward to play through RuneLite.
 Since Jagex havne't provided any documentation on how to run the Jagex Launcher on Linux i created this repo.
 Hopefully this won't be needed in the future, but until then this repo will provide the nessesary information.

-## Instructions
+### Disclaimer
+**I am not affiliated with Jagex or RuneLite, and i assumes no responsibility for the contens of this page. <br>

-**This repo does _NOT_ contain links to the Jagex Launcher or RuneLite.
-Please make sure you download everything from the correct websites**
+Please make sure your download everything from the correct sources.**

 ## Requirements
 - Wine binary